CA-MANOJ-VARMA/graphql_assignment/README.md

 # React Assignment
 ## Assignment: User Listing and Filter Component

-This project was created using React, Bootstrap, GraphQL with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React, Bootstrap, GraphQL.
+Deployed at this Link(https://graphqlassignment.netlify.app/).

 ## Available Scripts